 More and more young teens are having anxiety disorder symptoms such as tachycardia, dizziness, shortness of breath, or loss of control.

-Health professionals warn that social pressures are leading adolescents to develop phobias and wonder if anxiety in teenagers is increasing.
+Health professionals warn that social pressures are leading adolescents to develop phobias and wonder if anxiety in teens is increasing.